“Where language meets the earth, there is the holy, there is the sacred.”

 Fort Nisqually Living History Museum, Tacoma, WA

-- Designed the 2018 agricultural calendar, including garden and crop rotations, and care for heritage fruit orchard.
+- Designed yearly agricultural calendar, including garden and crop rotations and care for heritage fruit orchard.

-- Researched and led educational demonstrations and trainings on heritage farm practices for museum staff and public.
+- Interpreted 19th century agricultural practices, researching and leading educational programs and trainings on heritage farming skills for museum staff and public.

-- Cultivated fields, aided in construction of a period smokehouse, sowed, threshed, and winnowed grain, planted, harvested, and preserved heirloom crops and seeds.
+- Cultivated fields, aided in woodworking and construction of a period smokehouse, sowed, threshed, and winnowed grain, planted, harvested, and preserved heirloom crops and seeds.

 The Center for Public Humanities, Mechanicsburg, PA